Apprenticeship funding rules for training providers

 When it comes to apprenticeship funding in 2020, recognising prior learning is really important.
 The RPL affects the apprenticeship content, duration, off-the-job hours and funding – so it’s got to be right.

-You'll have auditable evidence of each apprentice's RPL and clear, audit-ready reports to show Ofsted and the ESFA how you've adjusted your funding claims based on prior learning.
+With OneFile’s RPL Funding Calculator, you can recognise prior learning remotely, adjust funding claims according to RPL and check the viability of applicants online.
+It’s cost-effective, convenient and compliant.
+You’ll have auditable evidence of each applicant’s RPL and clear, audit-ready reports to show Ofsted and the ESFA how you’ve adjusted you funding claims according to prior learning.

 This article includes research and opinion sourced by OneFile at the time of publication.
 Things may have changed since then,

 so this research is to be used at the reader's discretion.
 OneFile is not liable for any action taken based on this research.